pbrimmer/PH3-Venus-PSLU/README.md

 ## Learning Goals for these Practicals

-- Learn about atmospheric biosignatures.
+- Learn about atmospheric biosignatures
-- Learn about lineshapes and basic radiative transfer.
+- Learn about lineshapes and basic radiative transfer

 ## Pre-Practical Motivation and Review